The Wizard of Speed and Time

-The Wizard of Speed and Time is a 1988 American feature film written by, directed by, and starring animator Mike Jittlov.
+The Wizard of Speed and Time is a 1988 American feature film written, directed by, and starring animator Mike Jittlov.
 It was preceded by a 1979 short film of the same name, also by Jittlov.

 1979 short film

-In the original short film, a young man in a green wizard costume runs throughout America at super speed, much like the superhero The Flash.
-Along the way, he gives a hitchhiking woman (Toni Handcock) a swift lift to another city and gives golden stars to other women who want a trip themselves.
-He then slips on a banana peel and comically crashes into a film stage, which he then brings to life in magical ways.
+In the original short film, a young man in a green wizard robe runs across America at super speed.
+Along the way, he gives a hitchhiking woman (Toni Handcock) a swift lift to Hollywood and gives golden stars to other women who want a trip themselves.
+He slips on a banana peel and comically crashes into a film stage, which he brings to life in magical ways.

 Jittlov is a special effects technician, and he produced all of the special effects in the film himself, many through stop motion animation.

-This short film was originally shown as a segment of an episode of The Wonderful World of Disney.
-The episode, titled "Major Effects," aired in 1979 to coincide with the release of Disney's The Black Hole.

-The film segment then began to be shown at science fiction conventions around the country, gaining popularity, prompting Jittlov to eventually create a (semi-)fictionalized account, in the form of a feature film, of how this short film came to be.
+This short film was shown as a segment of an episode of Disney's Wonderful World.
+The episode, titled "Major Effects", aired in 1979 to coincide with the release of Disney's feature film The Black Hole.
+The film segment went on to be shown at science fiction conventions around the country.

 1988 feature film

-Years later, Jittlov was able to remake the short, as well as incorporate portions of some of his other short films (such as Time Tripper and Animato), into a feature-length 35 mm film.
-The feature version recounts the exploits of a special effects "wizard" (played by Jittlov) trying to fulfill his dream of making a full-length movie.
-The tricks of movie magic are exposed; but so are the tribulations of the independent moviemaker working around the heavily unionized Hollywood film industry.

-Straeker: There are your film cans, but you can't move them.

-Jittlov: Why?
-Are they stuck to the floor?